Complexity guarantees and polling strategies for Riemannian direct-search methods: Direct-search experiments

 \section{Direct-search experiments}

 In this section, we compare direct-search methods based on intrinsic and projected PSSs, as defined in Sections~\ref{ssec:intrinsic_PSS} and~\ref{ssec:projected_PSS}.
 Our experiments aim not only at comparing those variants when induced by the same PSS structure, but also at assessing the effect of the codimension $n-m$ and the dimension $m$ in the difference in performance.
-We describe our setup in Section~\ref{ssec:experimental_setup}, then present our results in Section~\ref{ssec:num:obs}.
+Section~\ref{ssec:experimental_setup} presents our numerical study on toy manifold problems, and Section~\ref{ssec:num:obs} provides the results.
+Section~\ref{ssec:num:rotsync} then compares both direct-search variants on the problem of synchronization of rotations.